 You might notice that there’s often an overlap between different areas of expertise in consulting.
 This is because these professionals, by nature, look at the correlations between business functions.
 They bring a high-level perspective to their clients in a particular department.

-Here are some sub-niches within seven key departments you can specialize in as a consultant.
+Here are some sub-niches within seven key departments you can specialize in or get certified as a consultant.

 Strategy consultants are some of the highest-paid consultants.
 They can give fresh perspectives on the bird’s-eye view of a business.